ronen567/just-the-docs/docs/forward-propogation.md

 ## Network Schemes

 Figure 1 illustrates a Neural Network.
-The data is forwarded through 15 densely interconnected Neurons.
+The data is forwarded through 15 densely interconnected nodes.

-The forwarding propogation journey is executed in a layer by layer order, so neurons of layer l calculate their activation output, which is the input data of layer (l+1).
+The forwarding propogation journey is executed in a layer by layer order, so nodes of layer l calculate their activation output, which is the input data of layer (l+1).
 Throughut this post we will present the forwarding equations based on Figure 1 as an example network.